 Alexander the Nevsky

 in the center — the Emblem of the Bank of Russia (the two-headed eagle designed by I.Bilibin), the letters under it indicate the metal sign, the fineness, the mint trademark and the fine metal content.
-The inscriptions along the rim framed by a circle of dots: at the top — «3 РУБЛЯ 1995 г.» (3 RUBLES 1995), at the bottom — «БАНК РОССИИ» (BANK OF RUSSIA) ,
+The inscriptions along the rim framed by a circle of dots: at the top — «25 РУБЛЕЙ 1995 г.» (25 RUBLES 1995), at the bottom — «БАНК РОССИИ» (BANK OF RUSSIA),

-a panoramic view of the Novgorod Kremlin, the inscriptions along the rim: at the top — «1000-ЛЕТИЕ РОССИИ * АЛЕКСАНДР НЕВСКИЙ" (THE MILLENIUM OF RUSSIA * ALEXANDER THE NEVSKY), at the bottom - "НОВГОРОДСКИЙ КРЕМЛЬ" (THE KREMLIN OF NOVGOROD).
+a portrait of Prince Alexander the Nevsky, to the left - a candle in a candlestick and an opened book with a ribbon and a cross lying on it, to the right - a fortress wall and a church, the inscriptions along the rim: at the top - «1000-ЛЕТИЕ РОССИИ * АЛЕКСАНДР НЕВСКИЙ" (THE MILLENIUM OF RUSSIA * ALEXANDER THE NEVSKY), at the bottom - "КНЯЗЬ АЛЕКСАНДР НЕВСКИЙ" (THE PRINCE ALEXANDER THE NEVSKY).

 The artist: A.V.
 Baklanov

 St. Petersburg Mint (ЛМД)

 The edge: 300 corrugations